You're viewing legacy documentation for API Fortress (deployed via an on-premises container).

 In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local… why?

 Almost any string can be hardcoded or referenced as a variable in API Fortress.
 Hardcoding is fine as long as you’re building simple tests, however, it is advisable to parametrize some items when:

 Most of the parametrization you will likely do relates to the HTTP request itself.

 - The number of tested environments is increasing

 Using the Vault

-Using the vault to store domain names is a good way to solve this problem by simply adding a “domain” variable in your vault as in:
+Alternatively, you may use the API Fortress Vault to store domain names to solve this problem.
+Simply add a “domain” variable in your vault as follows:

-Once the domain is parametrized, no one stops you from overriding the variable, if needed.
+Once a domain is parametrized, you may override a variable, if needed.

 Variables are not only bound to URLs.
 Request bodies can also be handled like “templates” when needed, incorporating variables as in:

-- Fill the vault with data that is actually project-wise.
-Domains, protocols, API keys.
+- Fill the vault with data that is project-centric: Domains, protocols, API keys.
 They are all fine.
-We discourage you to introduce test specific variables in here because it would produce an overhead of information that will be unused most of the time,
+We discourage you from introducing test-specific variables because it would produce an overhead of information that would go unused most of the time.

-- Fill the globals/input set with test specific variables.
-Such as paths, Ids, dates, serial numbers,
+- Fill the globals/input set with test-specific variables, such as paths, IDs, dates, and serial numbers, etc.

-- Make sure that vault + globals/input set make up a complete variable scope for the test.
-In other words, the test should be able to run without further information,
+- Make sure that the “vault + globals/input set” add up to a complete variable scope for the test.
+In other words, the test should be able to run without further information.

-- Don’t overdo.
-Parametrize stuff that can actually change and leave everything else as static strings.
-Variables are… well, variable, so an excessive and unnecessary use of variables leads to uncertainty and hard to track behaviors.
+- Don’t overdo things.
+Parametrize stuff that can actually change, and leave everything else as static strings.
+Variables are… well, variable, so an excessive and unnecessary use of variables leads to uncertainty and hard-to-track behaviors.